 Disproving DUI Charges in California

 Fortunately, with an experienced California criminal defense lawyer on your side who has handled countless criminal cases for over 30 years, you will have an advocate who is familiar with the proper law enforcement protocol, how breathalyzer tests work, and more.
 Therefore, he will also have an understanding of how law enforcement could have violated protocol, thereby having a valid defense against your charges.
-Though the defense that our firm uses will largely depend on the specific circumstances surrounding your charge, with Attorney Cohen on your side, you can rest assured knowing that your case is in good hands.
+Though the defense that our firm uses will largely depend on the specific circumstances surrounding your charge, with a Redding DUI lawyer on your side, you can rest assured knowing that your case is in good hands.

 Contact Our Tehama County DUI Lawyer